-THE STORY OF THE PURPLE MARTIN THE STORY OF THE PURPLE MARTIN -our most useful bird since he eats 2,000 mosquitoes per day-is beautifully explored in this 218-page, hard-cover volume.
-24 pages are in full color and there is information on how to attract. feed, house and care for Purple Martins. \$3.95 ppd.
+THE STORY OF THE PURPLE MARTIN -our most useful bird since he eats 2,000 mosquitoes per day-is beautifully explored in this 218-page, hard-cover volume.
+24 pages are in full color and there is information on how to attract, feed, house and care for Purple Martins. \$3.95 ppd.
 Tree Top House, Dept. P-2, Box 502, Spring Green, WI.
 53588.

-Forbidden For A Generation!
-Be among the first to get these valuable Red China postage stamps - banned to American collectors
+Be among the first to get these valuable Red China postage stamps - banned to American collectors from the very beginning by the

 U.S. Gov't!
 Now at last you can legally own them - but supplies are strictly limited so act fast.
-We'll also include 110 additional Stamps from Britain's Lost Empire (alone worth over \$3 at standard catalog prices!) plus an Illus trated Album and other unusual stamps from our Approval Service for Free Examination.
+We'll also include 110 additional Stamps from Britain's Lost Empire (alone worth over S3 at standard catalog prices!) plus an Illustrated Album and other unusual stamps from our Approval Service for Free Examination.
 You can keep the Album and 110 British Empire Stamps as an ADDED BONUS should you buy \$1 worth from our approval selection!
 Or return Album and 110 Stamps with selection and pay nothing.
 Cancel service anytime.
 But in either case, the 40 scarce Red China Stamps are yours to keep FREE - as an introduction to the World's Most Rewarding Hobby.
 Send 10¢ for mailing today!

 KENMORE CO., Milford RC-905, N.Hamp.
 03055

 NORMAN ROCKWELL IN NEEDLE-POINT or crewel.
 Norman Rockwell's masterpiece cover from the Saturday Evening Post comes in a complete kit with full color 10"x12" canvas, yarn, needle, simple instructions + handy tote bag.
-In Needlepoint, \$8.95; in Crewel, \$5.95.
-Add 50¢ shpg.
+In Needlepoint, \$3.95; in Crewel, \$5.95.
+Add 50c shpg.
 Rockwell Needlecraft, 60 E. 42 St., Suite 411, N.Y.C.
 10017.